reframe-hpc/reframe/pipeline/README.md

 # 2. The setup phase

-A regression test is instantiated once by the framework and it is then reused several times for each of the system's partitions and their corresponding programming environments.
+A regression test is instantiated once by the framework and it is then copied each time a new system partition or programming environment is tried.
 This first phase of the regression pipeline serves the purpose of preparing the test to run on the specified partition and programming environment by performing a number of operations described below:

+> NOTE: Until version **2.3**, a regression test was reused across the different system partitions and programming environments.
+> From version **2.4** onward, the regression test is **copied** for each system partition and programming environment it is tried.
+> This facilitates programming of regression tests and allows a more efficient execution of regression tests.

 ## Setup and load the test's environment
 At this point the environment of the current partition, the current programming environment and any test's specific environment will be loaded.